 This one takes a bit of prep (like, you’ll have to turn on the oven) but it’s worth it.
 Roasting the blueberries guarantees a juicy pop of flavor and transforms what could have been an ordinary breakfast into something outstanding.
 A sprinkle of shredded coconut could make this extra special, too.

-Bananas and oatmeal are a classic combo, but caramelizing the fruit updates the standard to something absolute elite.
-(And yet, the caramelizing process is shockingly simple — and doesn’t involve sugar!).
-Top with berries, almond butter, and cinnamon for a sweet morning you can feel good about.
+Bananas and oatmeal are a classic combo, but caramelizing the fruit updates the standard to something absolutely elite.
+(And yet, the caramelizing process is shockingly simple — and doesn’t involve sugar!)
+Top with other oatmeal toppings like berries, almond butter, and cinnamon for a sweet morning you can feel good about.

 Double or triple this recipe for carrot cake oats because you’ll be craving them every morning.
 This sweet and healthful recipe is the fix for when you’re at a loss for what to do with the loose bunch of carrots at the bottom of your crisper (just me?).
 While the recipe calls for just half a cup of grated carrots, feel free to add more to amp up your veggie intake.
 You might also add some Greek yogurt for extra creaminess and protein — plus, the tart taste kind of mimics carrot cake’s classic cream cheese frosting.